zlogdanbr/mycpp/readme.md

 Linear algebra, matrix, numerical methods

 It also contains a few examples of using some important C++ libraries for Image Processing, Linear Algebra, networking, etc

+## Sqlite

+There are a small class written to be used with sqlite.
+It assumes you had it installed in your system and that the compiler and linker know where it is.

 **IMPORTANT:**